User Guide

 After entering the command “add -r 5 in/3”.
 A reminder for the 5th event “CS2100 Meeting” will be set.

-- Since event 5 is on 12th Nov, the reminder will be activated three days before then, starting on 9th Nov.
+- Since event 5 is on 12th Nov, the reminder will be activated three days

 - When reminders are active, every time Athena is opened, the alert window will pop up as shown below.